Trucks and buses are extremely large and travel long distances. Many things can go wrong quickly if you’re not driving safe.

 Download Resources from our Respect the Rig campaign sponsored by the Federal Motor Carrier Safety Administration (FMCSA).

-- Let the Truck Pass You – Reduce your speed slightly when a truck is trying to pass you.
+- Let the Truck/Bus Pass You – Reduce your speed slightly when a truck is trying to pass you.
 This makes it easier for them to get around your car.

-- Lower Your Brights Near Semis – Trucks’ large side mirrors reflect bright lights from other vehicles into the driver’s eyes.
+- Lower Your Brights – Trucks’ and Bus’ large side mirrors reflect bright lights from other vehicles into the driver’s eyes.

 - There were 17,136 vehicle crashes involving a truck in Texas in 2014.

-- It can take a fully loaded truck an average of 525 feet to come to a complete stop.
-That’s the length of a football field and a half!
+- Traveling at 65 MPH it can take a fully loaded truck an average of 200 yards to come to a complete stop.
+That’s the length of two football fields!

 - Commercial trucks can weigh up to 80,000 pounds.
 That’s as much as six elephants.